The 19 Most Popular Feedback Tools for Creative Projects

 Cons: No version history, no teams.

 ConceptInbox supports image and movie files.
-In addition to annotating and marking these files, you can use ConceptInbox to manage your team collaboration on creative projects.
+In addition to annotating and marking these files, you can use ConceptInbox to manage your team collaboration on creative projects to review a video.
 Very notable is the “Prototyping” feature, which allows you to create prototypes for apps with only image files and a few clicks.
 You can also integrate your Google Drive or Dropbox accounts to make exchanging files super-easy.

 Pros: Present designs that “feel alive”.